autopkg/gerardkok-recipes/README.md

 ## GPGTools recipe

 Work in progress.
-The recipe does not add an uninstall script to the munki pkgsinfo yet, and no verification that the download is legititmate is being done yet.
+The recipe does not add an uninstall script to the munki pkgsinfo yet, and no verification that the download is legitimate is being done yet.
+Downloading the suite doesn't work from time to time; trying again usually works for me.

 ## SharedProcessors